 - Composite decking – engineered from a blend of plastic and waste wood fibers, so it can have the texture of real wood, but it doesn’t splinter

 Every decking material includes a certain level of maintenance.
 Wood decking needs to be stained or sealed every couple of years depending on wear and tear and exposure to the elements.
-If you’re interested in a low maintenance option, you may want to consider composite.
+If you’re interested in a low-maintenance option, you may want to consider composite.
 There are other great options too, such as whether or not you would like to consider adding a Kansas City deck ceiling under your deck for extra dry space down below.

 Calculating the Right Proportions